 Depending on the exercises you choose and the loads you lift, strength training workouts can burn a lot of calories.
 Total-body exercises and compound moves like squats, deadlifts, and power cleans, especially with heavy weights, expend a lot of energy.
 However, the real payoff from strength training workouts comes from the metabolic benefits reaped from building muscle mass.
 To best support muscle hypertrophy, use heavy weights for fewer reps.

 Plyometrics involves explosive movements and rapid force development.
 You can think of plyometrics as “jump training,” with these plyometric exercises like squat jumps, burpees, and box jumps.
-These exercises are not only demanding on your cardiovascular system, but also involve large muscle groups.
+These exercises are not only demanding on your cardiovascular system but also involve large muscle groups.
 Like HIIT workouts, plyometrics rev your metabolism for hours after the workout is over.

 Exercises like running, cycling, spinning, swimming, rowing, hiking, and elliptical training definitely burn a lot of calories, especially if your workouts are long.
 The afterburn will be less than a more intense workout, but consistent cardio workouts can certainly contribute to generating the calorie deficit you need to burn fat.
 When doing cardio, going up an incline will also increase your calorie burn.
 Whether hiking, running, or walking on the treadmill or outside, head for the hills or stairs or bump up the incline to boost the effectiveness of the fat-burning.

-Exercise can certainly help you lose fat and improve your body composition, though the importance of the dietary contribution to weight loss can’t be overstated.
+Exercise can certainly help you lose fat and improve your body composition, though the importance of dietary contribution to weight loss can’t be overstated.
 The best fat-burning workouts will help you efficiently burn calories and optimize your metabolism for mobilizing stored fat.
-That said, any type of exercise can support your weight loss goals, so pick an activity you enjoy—or ideally, mix it up.
+That said, any type of exercise can support your weight loss goals, so pick an activity you enjoy—or, ideally, mix it up.